Step 10: Exploring the New Testament

 Titles for Jesus

 Read John 1:1-8.
-Why is Jesus called The Word?
+What is Jesus called The Word?
 Why is He called The Light?
 Why is He called the Son of God?

 John also gave other names for Jesus.
 Write each name and a short explanation of what it means.